Just for Fun: To Celebrate The Year Of The Ox, We Learnt More About Different New Year Dates

 You can also label non-fabric items with our name labels.
 This includes shoes and bags, lunch boxes and water bottles, stationery and books, sports kit, and other personal items.

-You can order Stikins name labels online, by phone, or by post.
+You can order Stikins name labels online or by phone.
 We offer same despatch up to 3pm (Monday to Friday).
 Orders placed after 3pm or over the weekend despatched on the next working day.
 Our standard delivery uses Royal Mail’s first class service; most first class post arrives next day, although items may take up to five working days to arrive.
 For more urgent orders, we offer a special delivery service.
 This uses Royal Mail’s special delivery guaranteed service, which costs £6.30 and guarantees your name labels will arrive by 4pm on the next working day.